Loading…

 Learning Objectives

-Identify and describe various sources of bias in externally controlled clinical trials, and illustrate their impact on causal effect estimation; Review and assess statistical methods developed to estimate causal treatment effect from externally controlled trials; Discuss regulatory perspectives on the use of external controls for drug development and registration.
+Identify and describe various sources of bias in externally controlled clinical trials, and illustrate their impact on causal effect estimation; Explain statistical methods developed to estimate causal treatment effect from externally controlled trials; Discuss regulatory perspectives on the use of external controls for drug development and registration.

 Chair